PhotonVision/photonvision/photon-serde/README.md

 - Wpi's struct: no VLAs/optionals
 - Rosmsg: I'm not using ros, but I'm stealing their message hash idea

+## Deviatioons from WPI's Struct

+- Enum types are disallowed
+- Bitfields and bit packing are disallowed
+- Only variable length arrays are supported (no fixed-length arrays)
+- Arrays must be no more than 127 elements long
+- Members can be either VLAs or optional, but not both

 ## Dynamic Decoding

 Dynamic decoding is facilitated by publishing schemas to the `.schema` table in NT, and by encoding the `message_uuid` as a property on a `photonstruct` publisher.
 Schema names in the .schema table shall be formatted as `photonstruct:{Type Name}:{Message UUID}`.
 For example, here I've published Photon results to `/photonvision/WPI2024/rawBytes`.
 This topic has the typestring `photonstruct:PhotonPipelineResult:ed36092eb95e9fc254ebac897e2a74df`, with properties `{message_uuid': 'ed36092eb95e9fc254ebac897e2a74df'}`.
 It shall be legal to have published multiple versions of the same message, as long as their UUIDs are unique (which they'd better be).